-Opponents of the South Beach Diet™ claim that the diet contains far too many saturated and unsaturated fats.
+Opponents of the South Beach Diet® claim that the diet contains far too many saturated and unsaturated fats.
 This could lead to serious health risks.
 However, available research has not supported this claim.

 Arthur Agastston, carbohydrates, diet, fad diets, low carbohydrate.

-The South Beach Diet™ consists of three phases: 1. kick-starting weight loss, 2. reintroducing the right carbohydrates and 3. a diet for life.
+The South Beach Diet® consists of three phases: 1) kick-starting your weight loss, 2) reintroducing the right carbohydrates, and 3) a diet for life.
 Phase 1 is intended to be followed for 2 weeks.
-Phase 2 is intended to last for as long as necessary to lose the desired amount of weight.
+Phase 2 is intended to last for as long as necessary to lose thedesired amount of weight.
 Phase 3 is then about maintaining a healthy weight.

-Phase 1 of the South Beach Diet™ involves eating three balanced meals with snacks.
-The snacks are mandatory with this diet even if one is not hungry.
-The purpose of making snacks mandatory is the hope that it will prevent overeating at the next meal.
+Phase 1 of the South Beach Diet® involves eating three balanced meals with snacks.
+The snacks are mandatory with this diet even if you are not hungry.
+The purpose of making snacks mandatory is the hope that it will prevent you from overeating at the next meal.
 Foods that should be consumed in the first phase of the diet include lean meats such as chicken, turkey, fish, shellfish in addition to eggs, cheese (preferably low fat cheese), nuts, tofu, beans, and an abundance of vegetables.
 Foods that should be avoided during the first phase include bread, rice, potatoes, pasta, baked goods and fruit.
 Additionally, no candy, cake, cookies, ice cream, sugar, or alcohol of any sort should be consumed.